Zürich, 2004. FIFA chooses South Africa.

 Tshabalala turns architect.
 Standing over the ball at a corner, he whips in an in-swinging cross met by Bongani Khumalo’s towering header.
 South Africa’s number 20 sends the crowd wild, almost as if he had single-handedly rewound time to the 53rd minute on match-day one.

-Yoann Gourcuff’s elbow would typify Les Bleus‘ World Cup.
-The central midfielder contested an aerial duel in South Africa’s box where he led with his arm, catching Macbeth Sibaya with an elbow.
-The disgruntled Frenchman headed off the pitch looking as dejected as those at home in France.
+Yoann Gourcuff’s flailing elbow typified Les Bleus‘ World Cup.
+The central midfielder contested an aerial duel in South Africa’s box where he led with his arm, catching Macbeth Sibaya with his elbow.
+The disgruntled Frenchman headed off the pitch looking as dejected as those watching along in France.

 South Africa made headway with the one-man advantage 12 minutes later.
 Progressive play on the wing sees Tshabalala involved again.
 The ball is lashed across the six-yard box and bundled in by a willing recipient.
-Katlego Mphela puts the Africans up two goals to the good alongside France’s red card.
+Katlego Mphela puts the Africans up two goals to the good with thanks to France’s red card.

 A Florent Malouda goal twenty minutes from time sets up a nervy end but one that the hosts see through.
 The final standings have South Africa in third on goal difference.
 It would be the Mexicans who progress.
 A cruel way to exit their own tournament.